-Shoppers are in a very unforgiving mood.
+Shoppers are very demanding.
 At least that’s what the latest ACSI consumer satisfaction report suggests.
 The American Customer Satisfaction Index analyzes customer ratings of the quality of products and services available in America’s most prominent retail stores.
 Intense online competition and a cutthroat approach for survival has many failing retailers struggling to regain loyalty among American consumers.

 Reported satisfaction levels tend to correlate with annual earnings and overall success.
-People are in love with stores like Cabela’s, Costco, and Publix, but new 2017 shows that feeling doesn’t extend to many others.
-Should a downward spiral persist, these failing retailers may find themselves in a hole too deep to crawl out of.
+People are in love with stores like Cabela’s, Costco, and Publix, but new data shows that feeling doesn’t extend to many others.
+Should a downward spiral persist, these low-scoring retailers may find themselves in a hole too deep to crawl out of.
 Some struggling retailers may come as a huge surprise (no. 2 and no.8), others have been circling the drain for a while now (no. 11 and no.14).